 Figure 14 incorrect validation for pastry and date

 Subsequently, an initiative was conceived to implement a new workflow feature that correlates the status of the validation process with the content of the 'log quality check' table.
 If the table contains even a single failure in its results, the pipeline status is marked as a failure.
 Conversely, if all results in the table are 'OK,' the status is designated as a success.
-Given the complexity of the existing validation pipeline, a dedicated pipeline titled 'PL_COFFEE_SCIENCE_DATA_QUALITY_VERIFICATION' was devised for this purpose.
+Given the complexity of the existing validation pipeline and the fact that the limit of 40 activities per pipeline had already been reached, a new dedicated pipeline titled 'PL_COFFEE_SCIENCE_DATA_QUALITY_VERIFICATION' was devised for this purpose.
 This pipeline orchestrated the integration of the validation process with an invoke activity, executing a precisely crafted SQL script as described.
 The following images depict the contrasting outcomes when the 'log quality table' contains at least one failure and when it doesn't.

 Figure 15 Invoke pipeline - there is at least one incorrect activity.